Unified Semantic Transformer for 3D Scene Understanding: Experiments

 \boldparagraph{Class prediction} The 3D semantic segmentation is obtained by querying the 3D semantic feature representation with the benchmark set of text labels and assigning the class with the highest similarity score to each 3D point.
 Querying is performed by computing the cosine similarity between the point cloud features and the text embeddings of the vision language model, specifically here the CLIP-text encoder.

 \boldparagraph{Results} \cref{tab:sem_seg_eval} compares \ours against our point cloud-based, SLAM-based and feed-forward model-based baselines. \ours outperforms all SLAM and semantic forward-model baselines by a large margin for both mIoU and mAcc.
-Our closest competitor PanSt3R \cite{zust2025panst3r}, performs well on ScanNet++ \cite{yeshwanth2023scannetpp} whose labels were contained in the Mask2Former \cite{cheng2021mask2former} training of PanSt3R \cite{zust2025panst3r}, however on ScanNet20 and ScanNet200 our approach outperforms PanSt3R by a large margin.
-Furthermore, our approach is the only RGB(-D) approach that outperforms a native point cloud-based 3D scene understanding approach in \mbox{OpenScene} \cite{Peng2023OpenScene}.
-However, we observe a performance gap compared to the current point cloud-based state-of-the-art OV3D on ScanNet20.
-We attribute this to OV3D’s many optimizations combining vision and large language models which seem to help in small label scenarios but hurt performance on larger label sets such as ScanNet200 where we outperform OV3D.\looseness=-1 \todo[inline]{discuss ov3d}
+Our closest competitor PanSt3R \cite{zust2025panst3r}, performs well on ScanNet++ \cite{yeshwanth2023scannetpp} whose labels were contained in the Mask2Former \cite{cheng2021mask2former} training of PanSt3R \cite{zust2025panst3r}, however on ScanNet20 and ScanNet200 our approach outperforms PanSt3R by a large{large} margin. \rebuttaladd{Furthermore, our approach significantly outperforms IGGT on ScanNet.
+Unlike IGGT, which struggles with multi-view inconsistencies by lifting OpenSeg \cite{ghiasi2022scaling} features via VGGT \cite{wang2025vggt} geometry, we directly predict semantics with multi-view consistent features.} Furthermore, our approach is the only RGB(-D) approach that outperforms a native point cloud-based 3D scene understanding approach in \mbox{OpenScene} \cite{Peng2023OpenScene}.